Letting go – what is it?

 When the search becomes an inner journey

-When what is now called spirituality began to open up within me in a whole new way, it was like a door - I didn't even know existed - suddenly opened.
-It wasn't something I was looking for before and it wasn't something I could explain - but it was real.
+When what is today called spirituality began to open up within me in a completely new way, it was as if a door – which I didn't even know truly existed – suddenly stood ajar.
+It wasn't something I was looking for before, nor was it something I could explain – but it was real.

-There was a depth there that called to me, a longing to understand what it was I was experiencing, what it meant and where it wanted to take me.
+There was a depth there that called to me, a longing to understand what I was experiencing, what it meant, and where it wanted to lead me.

-Words, expressions and symbols that were used as if they were already self-evident.
+Words, expressions, and symbols that were used as if they were already self-evident.
 I wanted to understand them, not just repeat them.
-I wanted to know them from the inside, so that they could have real meaning for me.
+I wanted to feel them from within, so that they could have real meaning for me.

-It is human to seek meaning when something changes.
+It's human to seek meaning when something changes

 Longing itself carries a direction.
-When something begins to move deep within us, it is an invitation to listen more closely, to pay attention to what wants to manifest itself.
+When something begins to stir deep within us, it is an invitation to listen more closely, to be attentive to what wants to reveal itself.

-One of the expressions that came back to me often was:
+One of the expressions that often recurred for me was:

 “Let go.”

-I carried a big, deep question mark about what it really meant.
-And far beyond theory and mantra, I needed a lived experience in my body and heart.
-Questions after questions swirled around in my mind, with no clear answer or path to follow.
+I carried a big, deep question mark within me about what that truly meant.
+And far beyond theory and mantra, I needed a lived experience in my body and in my heart.
+Question after question circulated in my mind, without clear answers or a path to follow.

 Interpretations?